legacysurvey/legacypipe/doc/cookbook.md

 `decam-tiles_obstatus.fits` have to be in the directory.
 They can be obtained from the DESI SVN repository.

+For DR7, the number of bricks per 10 degree of RA exceeded the Python limit on the number of arguments, so that the procedure outlined above doesn't work for DECaLS.
+Splitting the brick list in bins of 1 degree in RA is easy to implement and can be done via qdo on the debug queue in a relatively short amount of time with the script `legacypipe/bin/qdo-brick-summary.sh` for which the tasks are the subdirectory names `000` - `359`.
+Note that the code will crash if there are no bricks in the directory, but this failure is inconsequential.

 Sweeps and external matching
 ----------------------------